abdelkimo/or-tools/doc_sources/MANUAL/source/manual/lns/large_neighborhood_search.rst

 ..  _large_neighborhood_search_def:

-What is Large Neighbourhood Search (LNS)?
+What is large neighbourhood search?
 ------------------------------------------

 The basic ingredients